-"Is that paper?
+Is that paper?
 It feels so soft and looks like material!" ~PaperCraftCentral Card Class Attendee

 to your handmade greeting cards or scrapbook pages.
 You can make some

 you have used this method before, I hope you will show me your

 Here's what to do:

 Next, spread out your crumpled cardstock and then carefully prise apart the edges of the softened paper.
 Work carefully so you do not tear the delicate layers, and you should be able to completely separate the cardstock into two layers.

 You can stamp on the cardstock before you run it through the crimper, or heat emboss it or distress ink it.
+Spray it with glitter or shimmer.
 I think it adds to the interest of the embellishment to have other colours peeking out from underneath.

 Use the faux suede technique to add softness and extra cuddliness to your baby lambs, chicks and monkey shapes, to clothing and hats and shoes to dress your paper dolls, and to landscapes of soft grass or trees.

-I hope you are inspired to use this method in even more creative ways and that you will share them with me when you do!
+I hope you are inspired to use this method in even more creative ways and that you will share them with me when you do.